 As you can imagine, each time it was uncomfortable.
 I remember feeling sorry for the people who had dedicated a large part of their lives to the company.

-- Prepare now for hard times.
-Have the ability to sustain yourself for a period long enough to find the “right” job, not just the “first” job
+→ Prepare now for hard times.
+Have the ability to sustain yourself financially.

 Each year that passes will inevitably bring along health concerns.

-I’m in my early 30’s, but I can tell that I am going to have more issues in the future with my left knee.
+I’m in my early 30’s, but I can tell that I’m going to have more issues in the future with my left knee.
 This is the one that has always given me problems.

-- Leaving a job to tend to an illness may not be feasible if you are living paycheck-to-paycheck
+→ Leaving a job to tend to an illness may not be feasible if you’re living paycheck-to-paycheck.

-- When it is time to retire, the proper cash flow is necessary to tend to possible health concerns
+→ When it’s time to retire, the proper cash flow is necessary to tend to health concerns.

 Whether you are currently married or are still waiting for your prince or princess, this will concern you.

-Here’s an example that is all too common – divorce, in this case in his early 50’s.
+Here’s a real story that’s all too common – divorce, in this case in his early 50’s.